nanoframework/Home/docs/organization/README.md

 - [nFBot](https://github.com/nanoframework/nFBot) - this repo contains our lovely and chatty bot for issues, PR on all nanoFramework repos and posting on our Discord server.
 - [Home](https://github.com/nanoframework/Home) - The landing page for nanoFramework repositories.

-### RTOS clone repositories
+### RTOS dependencies

-- [ChibiOS](https://github.com/nanoframework/ChibiOS) - this repo contains a mirror of the official ChibiOS SVN repository.
+- [ChibiOS](https://svn.osdn.net/svnroot/chibios/) - this repo is the official ChibiOS SVN repository (requires an SVN client).
 It's used as the default source for building .NET **nanoFramework** images.
 - [ChibiOS-Contrib](https://github.com/nanoframework/ChibiOS-Contrib) - this repo contains a forked from ChibiOS/ChibiOS-Contrib.
 Community contributed code (ports, drivers, etc).
 - [mbedtls](https://github.com/nanoframework/mbedtls) - this repo contains a mirror of the official mbedtls repository.
 It's used as the default source for building .NET **nanoFramework** images implementing TLS for networking.
 - [TI_XDCTools](https://github.com/nanoframework/TI_XDCTools) - this repo contains Texas Instruments XDCTools (this is NOT an official repository of the tools).